-- 1. Ability to understand various service delivery models of a cloud computing - 2.
-Ability to understand the ways in which the cloud can be programmed and deployed. - 3.
-Ability to understand the virtualization and cloud computing concepts - 4.
-Assess the comparative advantages and disadvantages of Virtualization technology - 5.
-Analyze authentication, confidentiality and privacy issues in cloud computing - 6.
-Identify security implications in cloud computing
+- 1. Ability to analyze various service delivery models of cloud computing . - 2.
+Ability to interpret the ways in which the cloud can be programmed and deployed. - 3.
+Ability to comprehend the virtualization and cloud computing concepts. - 4.
+Assess the comparative advantages and disadvantages of Virtualization technology . - 5.
+Analyze security issues in cloud computing .